-3.1 Amended and Restated Certificate of Incorporation of TransCode Therapeutics, Inc. (Incorporated by reference to Exhibit 3.3 to the Registrant's Registration Statement on Form S-1, filed on February 26, 2021 (File No. 333-253599)).
-3.2 Amended and Restated Bylaws of TransCode Therapeutics, Inc. (Incorporated by reference to Exhibit 3.5 to the Registrant's Registration Statement on Form S-1, filed on February 26, 2021 (File No. 333-253599)).
+10.2 Common Stock Purchase Agreement, dated April 13, 2023, by and between TransCode Therapeutics, Inc. and White Lion Capital LLC (Incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed on April 14, 2023).
 31.1 Certification of principal executive officer pursuant to Rule 13a-14(a) promulgated under the Securities Exchange Act of 1934, as amended 31.2 Certification of principal financial officer pursuant to Rule 13a-14(a) promulgated under the Securities Exchange Act of 1934, as amended 32.1 Certification of principal executive officer pursuant to Rule 13a-14(b) promulgated under the Securities Exchange Act of 1934, as amended, and Section 1350 of Chapter 63 of Title 18 of the United States Code 32.2 Certification of principal financial officer pursuant to Rule 13a-14(b) promulgated under the Securities Exchange Act of 1934, as amended, and Section 1350 of Chapter 63 of Title 18 of the United States Code 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase document.
+104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-Filed herewith.
+^{} Filed herewith.

-This certification is being furnished solely to accompany this quarterly report on Form 10-Q pursuant to 18 U.S.C.
-Section 1350, and are not being filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and is not to be incorporated by reference into any filing of the Registrant, whether made before or after the date hereof, regardless of any general incorporation language in such filing.
+^{} This certification is being furnished solely to accompany this Quarterly Report on Form 10-Q pursuant to 18 U.S.C.
+Section 1350, and is not being filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and is not to be incorporated by reference into any filing of the Registrant, whether made before or after the date hereof, regardless of any general incorporation language in such filing.